Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Anomalous magnetic moments and cLFV decays

 \subsection{Results}

-For numerical evaluation of the $(g-2)$ and LFV observables, we have implemented\footnote{Note that we have already derived the analytical results for the $\Delta a_l$ and LFV radiative decays, $\ell_\alpha \to \ell_\beta \gamma$, in this section.
+For numerical evaluation of the $(g-2)$ and cLFV observables, we have implemented\footnote{Note that we have already derived the analytical results for the $\Delta a_l$ and LFV radiative decays, $\ell_\alpha \to \ell_\beta \gamma$, in this section.
 We used these analytical results to validate our model implementation.} the model in {\texttt{SARAH}} \cite{Staub:2013tta,Staub:2015kfa}, generated modules for {\texttt{SPheno}}, and used {\texttt{SPheno}} \cite{Porod:2003um,Porod:2011nf} for the numerical evaluation.
 To validate our approach of constraining the parameter-space of the model, we randomly generate $10^4$ parameter points by varying the free parameters listed in Eq.~\ref{eqn:freeparam}.
 The mass parameters, namely, $\mN,~\mL,~\mE$ and $\muphi$, are varied in the range [400--1200] GeV.
 To avoid a charged particle as the lightest $Z_2$-odd particle (L$Z_2$OP), we ensure $\mN$ is always smaller than the other mass parameters.
 The Yukawa parameters in Eq.~\ref{eqn:freeparam} are also randomly generated such that \beq \zRE^{ij}~\in~[0.2-1.0],~~~\ylE^{ij} ~\in~[0.2-1.0],~~~\zLN^{ij}~\in~[0.0-0.1]. \eeq Note that $\yeL$ is inversely dependent on $\zRE$ and $\ylE$ in Eq.~\ref{eqn:yeL_3x2}.
 The range of $\zRE^{ij}$ and $\ylE^{ij}$ in Eq.~\ref{eqn:range} is motivated to obtain $\yeL^{ij}\sim{\cal O}\lfb 1 \rfb$ or less.
 For $\zLN$ (see Eq.~\ref{eqn:zLN} and the discussion after that), we choose $d_1=0$ and varied $d_2$ such that $\zLN^{ij}$ falls in the range defined in Eq.~\ref{eqn:range}.
 The range of $\zLN^{ij}$ is motivated to avoid the constraints from dark-matter direct detection experiments which will be discussed in the next section in detail.
+For the $10^4$ parameter points so generated, the numerical values of low energy observables $\Delta a_{l}$, Br$\lfb l_j \to l_i \gamma\rfb$ and $\mu \to e$ conversion rate on Au are presented for $10^4$ randomly generated parameter points in Fig.~\ref{fig:validation}\footnote{The scatter plot shown here was motivated by the conventional discrepancy in $a_\mu$ \cite{Aoyama:2020ynm}.
+It must be noted, however, that the model can generically accomodate values more compatible with the new results for $\Delta a_\mu$.}.
+The $10^4$ points are plotted for three pairs of observables each {\em viz.,} in red for ($\Delta a_{e}, \Delta a_{\mu}$), in violet for (Br$\lfb \mu \to e \gamma\rfb$, Br$\lfb \tau \to \mu \gamma\rfb$) and in blue for (Br$\lfb \mu \to e \gamma\rfb$, $\mu \to e$ conversion on Au).
+The values of Br$\lfb \mu \to e \gamma\rfb$ lie well below the upper-bound of $1.5 \times 10^{-13}$, shown by the dashed line.
+The experimental limits Br$\lfb \tau \to \mu \gamma\rfb$ and $\mu \to e$ conversion on Au are much weaker and hence, not shown.
+We see the consistency of results with the electron and muon $(g-2)$ anomalies as well as experimental bounds on the cLFV observables.
+In Tables~\ref{table:input_para_1} and \ref{table:input_para_2}, we list down two sets of parameter points derived from this random scan.
+The two parameter space points represent two different mass hierarchies for the exotic particles, henceforth denoted as MH1 and MH2.
+The numerical values for low energy observables ($\Delta a_{e}, \Delta a_{\mu}$ and the cLFV branching ratios) pertaining to these two points are listed in Table~\ref{table:low_energy}.